cradlebio/custom-predictor-template/README.md

 - `outputs`: A list of output names that the custom predictor generates for each sequence (there must be at least one output)
 - `batch_size`: The maximum number of sequences that the custom predictor will be invoked with at a time.
-It can be invoked with fewer sequences.
+It may be invoked with fewer sequences.
 - `cpu_mcores`: How much CPU compute the custom predictor consumes per invocation, in millicores
 - `main_memory_mib`: How much RAM the custom predictor consumes per invocation, in MiB